Mains de Givre at Casa Del Popolo, November 28th 2009 (photo by Etienne Blythe)

 7. The Retail Sectors: “The Ever-Changing Scene” (6:46)

-FIRST-YEAR UNIVERSITY STUDENTS enrolled in English Literature 101 invariably read Wordsworth, Byron, and Keats but the poetic work that likely lodges itself in memory most of all is Samuel Taylor Coleridge's “Kubla Khan, or a Vision in a Dream.
+FIRST-YEAR UNIVERSITY students enrolled in English Literature 101 invariably read Wordsworth, Byron, and Keats, but the poetic work that likely lodges itself in memory most of all is Samuel Taylor Coleridge's “Kubla Khan, or a Vision in a Dream.
 A Fragment,” and not just because the author himself claimed it was inspired by an opium-induced dream.
 Written in 1797 and first published in 1816, the poem includes imagery so vivid it lends the work an hallucinatory quality that sets it apart from all other Romantic poetry, and the opening lines alone can entrance even the most resistant student:

 In Xanadu did Kubla Khan